Clustering of multivariate tail dependence using conditional methods: Simulation study

 To obtain a sample of size $n = 1000$ from the mixture copula, at each site $s =1, \ldots, 12$, we combine $n/2 = 500$ samples from the Gaussian copula described in Section~\ref{subsec:sim_gauss} (with correlation parameter $\rhou{Gauss}^s$), and $n/2 = 500$ observations from a Student $t$-copula with 3 degrees of freedom and correlation $\rhou{t}^s$, before applying the Laplace transformation in Equation~\eqref{eq:laplace} to obtain the pairs $(Y_{1,s}, Y_{2,s})$ at site $s$.

-In Section~\ref{subsubsec:sim_competing_methods}, we compare our method to the leading extremal competitor in the bivariate case \citep{Vignotto2021} and, in Section~\ref{subsubsec:sim_extension}, we show how our approach uniquely handles clustering of multivariate extremes in higher dimensions ($d > 2$).
-Finally, Section~\ref{subsubsec:sim_realistic} considers a setting with $D = 60$ locations across three unequally sized clusters, and locations in the same cluster exhibiting perturbations in their correlation parameters.
+In Section~\ref{subsubsec:sim_competing_methods}, we compare our method to the leading extremal competitor in the bivariate case \citep{Vignotto2021} Finally, Section~\ref{subsubsec:sim_realistic} considers a setting with $D = 60$ locations across three unequally sized clusters, and locations in the same cluster exhibiting perturbations in their correlation parameters.
 Performance is evaluated using the ARI, with 500 replicated experiments per setting.